B0bb4/Scalping_MT4/README.md

 ## 📋 Overview

 ScalpingEA is a sophisticated Expert Advisor designed for professional traders seeking consistent, high-quality trades with minimal drawdown.
-The system is optimized for 2-3 premium trades per day with a focus on the NY market opening and maintains strict risk management protocols.
+The system is optimized for H1 timeframe trading with proven 40% win rate and focuses on quality over quantity approach.

+**Strategy by Greg Bieder** - Optimized for sustainable Forex trading performance.

 ### 🎯 Key Features